syedfaizanmindsea/mindsea-react-native-template/README.md

 7. Java

-    - Version 1.7 or higher is needed for Android.
+    - JDK 11 or higher is needed for Android.
     - Check by running `java -version`
-    - Install the latest from here: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+    - Install the latest from internet or run `brew tap homebrew/cask-versions` and then `brew install --cask zulu11`

 8. Git
     - by default git will be case insensitive, which we do not want